A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Introduction

+\paragraph{Example 2: Causal predictive inference.} In the literature of causal inference, a causal predictive model is one that will work equally well under different experimental or observational environments \citep{PetersBM16,Buhlmann20,li2021searching}.
+Formally, a covariate vector $X$ is called causal for the prediction of $Y$ if $Y=h(X,\epsilon)$, for a fixed function $h$ and an independent random variable $\epsilon$ with a fixed distribution.
+This definition highlights the idea that if $X$ contains all the causal factors of $Y$, then the way $X$ affects $Y$ does not depend on any other variables (potential confounders).
+Therefore, the conditional distribution of $Y$ given $X$ will remain the same under different experimental conditions, regardless whether these conditions are fully controlled or simply observed.
+In this context, the two distributions $P_1$ and $P_2$ represent the joint distribution of $(X,Y)$ under two different experimental conditions.
+If we reject $H_0$ in \eqref{eq:problem_i}, then $X$ is unlikely to be causal for the prediction of $Y$.

-Despite its fundamental importance in transfer learning and domain adaptation, relatively less is known about such two-sample conditional distribution tests.
-A related line of work studies the problem of testing the equality of conditional moments, including semiparametric methods \citep{hardle1990semiparametric}, nonparametric methods \citep{hall1990bootstrap,kulasekera1995comparison,kulasekera1997smoothing,neumeyer2003nonparametric}, and second order moments \citep{pardo2015tests}.
+Most existing methods for testing conditional distributions follow one of two directions.
+The first is to test the equality of conditional moments, including semiparametric methods \citep{hardle1990semiparametric}, nonparametric methods \citep{hall1990bootstrap,kulasekera1995comparison,kulasekera1997smoothing,neumeyer2003nonparametric}, and second order moments \citep{pardo2015tests}.
 However, in many applications such as risk management and insurance, it is not enough to just consider mean and variance terms, and it is necessary to consider the whole conditional distribution of the response given the covariates.
-Another direction is to extend testing methods for unconditional distributions to conditional distributions. \citet{andrews1997conditional} extended the Kolmogorov-Smirnov test to the conditional distribution case. \citet{zheng2000consistent} proposed a test statistic based on the first-order linear expansion of Kullback-Leibler divergence. \citet{fan2006nonparametric} proposed a bootstrap test. \citet{bai2003testing} and \citet{corradi2006bootstrap} studied the problem of testing conditional distributions in a dynamic model.
+Another direction is to extend methods for unconditional distribution tests to conditional distribution tests. \citet{andrews1997conditional} extended the Kolmogorov-Smirnov test to the conditional distribution case. \citet{zheng2000consistent} proposed a test statistic based on the first-order linear expansion of Kullback-Leibler divergence. \citet{fan2006nonparametric} proposed a bootstrap test. \citet{bai2003testing} and \citet{corradi2006bootstrap} studied the problem of testing conditional distributions in a dynamic model.
 Most of the aforementioned methods rely on some assumptions that are hard to verify in a data-driven manner, such as smoothness of density and regression functions, and/or correctly specified parametric models.
 In addition, existing nonparametric methods usually involve nonparametric density estimation as an intermediate step, making them less feasible when the dimensionality is moderately high.